Plum pudding model

 Atomic quantum numbers

 The quantum numbers are used to describe the orbitals in which electrons can be found.
 The first one is n, which signifies the different energy levels for the electrons to occupy.
+On solving the Schrodinger equation one can attain the wave function that allows them to calculate the probability of which energy level electrons are in an atom.

 Each of these levels has different possible shapes.
 The shapes or orbitals are denoted by the letter l.
 The higher the level, the more the number of shapes.
 The number of shapes is limited per level by n-1.
 For example, when n = 2, l = 0 and 1.
 At n = 2, there are two possible shapes: circular or bilobed.
 Each of the shapes can have different possible orientations denoted by the letter ml.
 The orientations are also limited and range from –l to +l.
 The last quantum number is spin ms which can be only +1 or -1, up or down, respectively.